 Throughout the year, the student council sponsors dances, assemblies, and other spirit building events in our school.
 In addition, the council organizes various charitable drives and activities.
 There are elected positions, but volunteers to work on activities are encouraged to become involved with council activities.

 This is an athletic program that pairs special athletes with supporting partners in order to foster friendships, sportsmanship and healthy leisure habits.
 Each season ends in an off-site tournament with participating middle schools (soccer, basketball and volleyball).

 Wind Ensemble is an auditioned group of band students in 7th and 8th grade.
 The ensemble includes all woodwind, brass and percussion instruments and performs high quality, challenging band music.
 Students who are selected will rehearse every Wednesday afternoon.
 This ensemble will perform at concerts throughout the year.

 The Yearbook Staff produces “Highlights”, our Henry James yearbook.
 Students work on design, layout, content, editing, and photography through the end of March, preparing the book for publication.
 Delivery and distribution of the yearbook happens in June.
-The yearbook committee meets from 2:20 PM until 3:40 PM every Thursday after school.
+The yearbook committee meets on Fridays after school.
 Additional meetings will be scheduled as deadlines approach.